"What's broken can be mended. What hurts can be healed. And no matter how dark it gets, the sun is going to rise again."- Unknown

 A bit about myself?
 Well let’s see here… I love teaching, whether the students were medical students, interns, residents, colleagues or patients.
 I also enjoy photography, drawing, painting, studying history, building model automobiles and aircraft, flying RC helicopters and planes, playing soccer, tennis, and creating illustrations and animations on the computer.
 My wife, who’s loveliness is only surpassed by the brilliance of her mind, has blessed me with four wonderful children that make me proud every day.
 One of my philosophies in life is, if anything, have fun while you're accomplishing your goals, for if you do you will truly be healthier, wealthier and wiser!
 Dr. Nader Meri MD MS

-"Success isn't about how much money you make; it's about the difference you make in people's lives."- Michelle Obama
+"Success isn't about how much money you make; it's about the difference you make in people's lives."- Uncited

 1990 - 1994